poppy-project/poppy-docs/en/installation/install-vrep.md

-# Install the robotic simulator V-REP (CoppeliaSim)
+# Install the robotic simulator CoppeliaSim (CoppeliaSim)
-> **Info** You need to install [Poppy softwares](install-poppy-softwares.md) before installing the V-REP simulator.
+> **Info** You need to install [Poppy softwares](install-poppy-softwares.md) before installing the CoppeliaSim simulator.

-[V-REP](http://www.coppeliarobotics.com) is an efficient robotic simulator mainly open source (GNU GPL), which is distributed under a free license for educational entities and have a commercial license for other purposes.
+[ CoppeliaSim](http://www.coppeliarobotics.com) is an efficient robotic simulator mainly open source (GNU GPL), which is distributed under a free license for educational entities and have a commercial license for other purposes.
 There is also an *PRO EVAL* version which limit the right to backup.
-As you don't need to backup the scene to use V-REP with pypot (the Python library made for Poppy creatures), we suggest you to install this version to not worry about copyright infringement.
+As you don't need to backup the scene to use CoppeliaSim with pypot (the Python library made for Poppy creatures), we suggest you to install this version to not worry about copyright infringement.
-If you want to modify the V-REP scene for adding or customizing a Poppy creature, you will have to use the PRO or the EDU version (look at the educational licence.
+If you want to modify the CoppeliaSim scene for adding or customizing a Poppy creature, you will have to use the PRO or the EDU version (look at the educational licence.

-## Install V-REP on Windows
+## Install CoppeliaSim on Windows

-[Download V-REP](http://www.coppeliarobotics.com/) PRO EVAL or EDU (if you are an educational entity).
+[Download  CoppeliaSim](http://www.coppeliarobotics.com/) PRO EVAL or EDU (if you are an educational entity).
-As V-REP is not signed, you will have to pass the Windows SmartScreen (on Windows 10) popup to begin the installation.
+As CoppeliaSim is not signed, you will have to pass the Windows SmartScreen (on Windows 10) popup to begin the installation.
 ![VREP_smartscreen](../img/vrep/vrep2.png)

 During the installation, make sure to install *Visual C++ Redistributable 2010* and *Visual C++ Redistributable 2012*.